SecureIdentityAlliance/osia/src/doc/02 - functional.rst

     --------------------------------- -----------------------------------------------------------------------------------
     **Credential Services**
     ---------------------------------------------------------------------------------------------------------------------
-    Create Credential                  Request issuance of a secure document / credential Read Credential Issuance           Retrieve the data/status of an issuance Update Credential                  Update the requested issuance of a secure document / credential Delete Credential                  Delete/cancel the requested issuance of a secure document / credential Read Credential                    Retrieve the attributes/status of an issued credential (smart card, mobile, passport, etc.)
+    Create Credential Request          Request issuance of a secure credential Read Credential Request            Retrieve the data/status of a credential request Update Credential Request          Update the requested issuance of a secure credential Delete Credential Request          Delete/cancel the requested issuance of a secure document / credential Read Credential                    Retrieve the attributes/status of an issued credential (smart card, mobile, passport, etc.)
     Suspend Credential                 Suspend an issued credential.
 For electronic credentials this will suspend any PKI certificates that are present
     Unsuspend Credential               Unsuspend an issued credential.
 For electronic credentials this will unsuspend any PKI certificates that are present